ga-curriculum/intro-to-asynchronous-programming/async-await/README.md

 tktk Hunter, could you do something like we did in <https://git.generalassemb.ly/modular-curriculum-all-courses/intro-to-javascript-functions/blob/main/fundamentals/README.md> to replace the above code block?

-1. Use the `async` keyword right before the function declaration.
+1. Use the `async` keyword immediately before the function declaration.
 2. Inside an `async` function, use `await` to pause further execution until the asynchronous operation is complete.
 3. Note `name` could be anything, just like any other function. `someAsyncAction()` could be any asynchronous action.